 Thank you for your interest in this programme all the tree pack are now allocated.
 We still have FREE trees available from our I Dig Trees programme.
 Order yours now before they’re gone!

-The Mayor of London is working with The Conservation Volunteers to give away 25,000 trees to community groups, schools, and other organisations across the capital.
+The Mayor of London is working with The Conservation Volunteers to give away 25,000 trees this autumn to community groups, schools, and other organisations across the capital.

 We’ve tried to answer frequently asked questions below.
 Read our tree planting guide for instructions on what to do when your trees arrive.

 We welcome applications from community groups, housing associations, tenants or residents associations, schools, friends of parks groups and other charities.